Why toilet paper?

 Imagine that if a robot hoarded toilet paper, there would probably be a straightforward explanation.
 However, understanding why people hoard toilet paper necessarily generates more than one answer.
 These answers will, with any luck, get you thinking differently.

 We hope you give it some consideration and drop us a line.
-What other reasons in the behavioral science pantheon that could apply to this situation?
+What other reasons in the behavioral science pantheon do you think could apply to this situation?